peterkuma/ccplot/api/reference/index.md

     metadata
 {% endhighlight %}

-The returned keys of type `bytes` in Python 3.
+The returned keys are of type `bytes` in Python 3.

 #### Attributes